fritz-io/fritz-io.github.io/_pages/misc.md

 toc_icon: "gear"
 ---

-Some other stuff that you might find interesting :)
+Some other stuff that you might find interesting.

 ## Curriculum Vitae
 - [Download my CV](/assets/CV.pdf)